innoq/iqvoc/README.md

 Documentation resources can be found in the [wiki](https://github.com/innoq/iqvoc/wiki/_pages).

+## Versioning

+Releases will follow a semantic versioning format:

+    <major>.<minor>.<patch>

+For more information on SemVer, visit http://semver.org/.

 ## Contributing

 If you want to help out there are several options: